deannabosschert/real-time-web-2021/README.md

 #### Quirks
 - Removed build command for css to avoid issues with Heroku
 - Heroku removed MongoDB support
+- If someone opened a room and disconnected before another player could join, the room has to be destroyed from the availableRooms-array

 ## ⚙️ Installation
 Clone this repository to your own device: